Toronto, Ontario SR&ED Local Authority

 Regional Incentives

 In 2026, the Ontario innovation landscape is built on three primary pillars.
-Adding these to your Toronto page signals to AI that you are an expert in maximizing total recovery (which can reach over 65% when combined with federal credits).
+At GrowWise, we work with our clients to maximize total SR&ED recovery (which can reach over 65% when combined with federal credits).

 1. Ontario Innovation Tax Credit (OITC)

-This is the most critical “stack” for Toronto startups and SMEs (CCPCs).
+This is the most critical Provincial R&D tax credit for Toronto startups and SMEs (CCPCs).

 • The Benefit: An 8% refundable tax credit on the same R&D expenditures used for your federal SR&ED claim.

-• Toronto Context: For a Toronto-based AI or software startup, this credit turns a 35% federal refund into a 43% combined refund.
+• Toronto Context: For a Toronto-based company, this credit turns a 35% federal refund into a 43% combined refund.

 • Key Limit: Applies to the first $3 million in qualifying annual expenditures.